Tolc/IntelliJ_Jahia_plugin/README.md

         * Translations keys nodetypes and properties completion
         * Go to namespace, nodetype or property declaration from translations keys (ctrl-click/cmd-click)
         * Error message if adding translations for a choicelist on a non-choicelist property
-        * **Note:** at the moment the translations keys for the nodetypes and properties are still marked as 'unused'